dart-archive/intl/README.md

 description for translators, the arguments used in the message, and examples.
 The `name` and `args` parameters are required, and must match the name (or ClassName_methodName) and arguments list of the function respectively.
-In the future we hope to have these provided automatically.
+However, there is a transformer provided that will automatically insert those parameters for you.
+In pubspec.yaml, add a section like

+      transformers:
+      - intl:
+      $include: some_file.dart

+and then you can omit the name and args.

-This can be run in the program before any translation has been done, and will just return the message string.
+A function with an Intl.message call can be run in the program before any translation has been done, and will just return the message string.
 It can also be extracted to a file and then be made to return a translated version without modifying the original program.
 See "Extracting Messages" below for more details.

 The purpose of wrapping the message in a function is to allow it to